yiquanfeng/Pbot/README.md

 Scraper: Python Service using Selenium and undetected_chromedriver

 ## now Function
+- shell script to auto-start for crontab to use
 - time compare and multitask balance
 - scrape the phoronix rss file
 - rss file parse using DOM and xxx